Biclosed sets, quasitrivial semigroups and oriented matroid: Introduction

 \section{Introduction}

 In this paper we identify two algebraic-combinatorics objects.

-Root systems play an important role in the study of Lie groups and algebras, algebraic groups, Coxeter groups and representation theory.
-Biclosed sets in a root system are intensively studied for its relationship with weak Bruhat order, reflection orders and Hecke algebra etc. For a finite Coxeter group, biclosed sets in a positive system are in bijection with the elements in that group.
-The poset of these biclosed sets under containment is isomorphic to the weak Bruhat order of that Coxeter group.
-In this paper we focus on the biclosed sets in the whole finite root system.
+Root systems play an important role in the study of Lie groups, Lie algebras, algebraic groups, Coxeter groups and representation theory.
+Biclosed sets in a root system have been extensively studied due to their relationship with weak Bruhat order, reflection orders and Hecke algebra, etc. For a finite Coxeter group, the biclosed sets in a positive system are in bijection with the group elements, and the poset of these biclosed sets, ordered by containment, is isomorphic to the weak Bruhat order of that Coxeter group.
+In this work, we focus on the biclosed sets in the whole finite root system.
 These sets are called invertible sets in \cite{biclosedphi}.
-The understanding of the biclosed sets in a finite crystallographic root system is the key for the study of the reflection orders of affine Weyl groups, $\mathfrak{h}$-complementable Lie subalgebras of simple Lie algebras (see \cite{DyerReflOrder}) and complex homogeneous spaces (see \cite{Malychev}).
+The understanding of the biclosed sets in a finite crystallographic root system is crucial for studying the reflection orders on affine Weyl groups, $\mathfrak{h}$-complementable Lie subalgebras of simple Lie algebras (see \cite{DyerReflOrder}) and complex homogeneous spaces (see \cite{Malychev}).

-A semigroup is a set with an associative binary operation.
-It is an algebraic structure which has applications in various fields, particularly theoretic computer science.
+A semigroup is defined as a set with an associative binary operation.
+It is a fundamental algebraic structure with broad applications in various fields, particularly in theoretic computer science.
 A quasitrivial semigroup is a semigroup whose binary operation outputs one of its input.
-This class of semigroups receives much attention and has been well described and enumerated in \cite{quusicsemi1} and \cite{quusicsemi2}.
+This class of semigroups has generated much attention and has been well characterized and enumerated in the works of \cite{quusicsemi1} and \cite{quusicsemi2}.